On the Nielsen-Thomsen sequence: The Rotation map of *-homomorphisms

 (i) For any $\CatCa$-algebra $A$, the group $\overline{\K}_1(A)$ is split.

 (ii) For any *-homomorphism $\phi\colon A\longrightarrow B$, the group morphism $\overline{\K}_1(\phi)$ need not be diagonalisable.

-As a conclusion, it is necessary to incorporate the functor $\overline{\K}_1$ to classify a larger class of *-homomorphisms, and $\CatCa$-algebras that cannot be classified via the original Elliott invariant. \\
+As a conclusion, it is necessary to incorporate the functor $\overline{\K}_1$, to classify a larger class of *-homomorphisms and $\CatCa$-algebras, that cannot be classified via the original Elliott invariant. \end{prg}

-$\bullet$\,\,\textbf{Nielsen-Thomsen bases and the rotation map.} We shed new light on the unnaturalness of the Nielsen-Thomsen sequence through \emph{Nielsen-Thomsen bases}.
+\begin{prg}We shed new light on the unnaturalness of the Nielsen-Thomsen sequence through \emph{Nielsen-Thomsen bases}.
 These bases provide a systematic way to analyse the splitting behavior of the sequence at the morphism level.
 We are able to explicitly compute a matrix representation of *-homomorphisms at the level of the $\overline{\K}_1$-group in terms of their value on traces, $\K_1$-group and what we refer to as \emph{rotation maps with respect to the bases}.
-This approach not only clarifies why the sequence splits unnaturally, but also allows us to quantify and interpret the deviations caused by *-homomorphisms.
+This approach not only clarifies why the sequence splits unnaturally, but also allows us to quantify and interpret the deviations caused by *-homomorphisms. \end{prg}